junlabucsd/mm3/docs/Guide-to-folders-and-files.md

 TIFF files have a specific naming scheme:

-`yyyymmdd_experiment_name_t0000xy000c0.tif`
+`experiment_name_t0000xy00.tif` or `experiment_name_t0000xy00c0.tif`

-The file postfix, with information about the time point `t`, the FOV number `xy` and the color channel `c` are particularly important. mm3 scripts expect this format when searching and retrieving metadata from image files.
+The file postfix `t0000xy00c0.tif`, with information about the time point `t`, the FOV number `xy` and the color channel `c`, if there is more than one imaging method per time point, are particularly important. mm3 scripts expect this format when searching and retrieving metadata from image files.

 ### Analysis Directory